Tested by NexraGear Tech Team | Last Updated: May 2026

 | Rings | Oura Ring Gen 4 | Oura Ring Gen3 Horizon |

-Who Should Buy Gen 4: Heavy users, athletes, people with sensitive skin, those planning 5+ years of use, anyone frustrated by Gen 3’s occasional gaps in data.
+Who Should Buy Gen 4: Heavy users, athletes, people with sensitive skin, those planning 5+ years of use, anyone frustrated by Gen 3’s occasional gaps in data, users wanting Cardiovascular Age and VO₂ Max tracking.

 Who Should Skip Gen 4: Casual health trackers, those on tight budgets, current Gen 3 owners satisfied with performance.